 ´´The authors boldly demonstrate their capacity to survey both the biological evolution and widely varied human cultures´ uses of cannabis.
 In doing so, they have produced a work that is thorough, globally ambitious, and carefully constructed.
 The extraordinary power and range of their cross-cultural perspectives are likely to elicit fresh consideration of familiar studies.´´ Richard Tucker, School of Natural Resources and Environment, University of Michigan´´Cannabis is one of the best, if not the best history of the extraordinary plant Cannabis sativa that I have read.
 It is encyclopedic in its scope, painstakingly documented, and well written.
 A must for libraries, cannabis scholars and the growing number of readers who are interested in this remarkable plant.´´ Lester Grinspoon, Emeritus Associate Professor of Psychiatry at Harvard Medical School and author of Marihuana Reconsidered and Marihuana, the Forbidden Medicine´´This is a unique and valuable work.
 It aptly summarizes the voluminous literature on cannabis to bring the reader a better understanding of its origins and uses, as well as the relationship with man, its chief employer and manipulator.
 The authors´ experience in the subject makes them uniquely qualified to synthesize and interpret the material in a coherent manner.´´ Ethan Russo, President of the International Cannabinoid Research Society

 Cannabis is a weed that is grown in the wild and is able to adapt to a range of different climates.
 This is easily grown provided that one has followed the right steps, tips, and suggestions in providing the correct amount of sun, heat, and hydration throughout the growing stages.
 Although growing marijuana is quite common outdoors, indoor growing is quickly becoming an option for everyone who wishes to grow their own, in a climate controlled environment.
 Growers are fortunate enough in growing their own without worrying about cannabis buds attracting predators and theft.
 The good thing is that growing your plants indoors provides ultimate protection against all of these dangers.
 Apart from it, the control of the environment is entirely in your hands.
 Every facet of the growth process of the plant is completely adjusted and monitored.
 By growing marijuana indoors, the task of controlling the ambient condition and growing a healthy cannabis plant is easier than ever before.
 By putting up hydroponic systems and grow lights, your seedlings will grow straight from soil.
 With the guidelines introduced to growing potted plants, some are not presenting the right information.
 In this book, you will surely learn more about the things that can help you hit bigger numbers with your indoor grow.
 Through deep soil techniques and tried water culture and other imaginable techniques presented in this book, you will be better in sorting the things out that work the best and those that do not.
 For those hobbyists who are fond of growing plants indoors, this book is intended for them.
 This book is specifically designed for those who already have knowledge of growing marijuana, but are not reaping the results they´d like from their efforts.
 This book is not filled with incorrect information, it is filled with pertinent and reliable information.
 This book will help you get bigger yields in the end.
-This book discusses the essentials...
+This book discusses ...
 1. Language: English.
 Narrator: Chelsea Lee Rock.
 Audio sample: http://samples.audible.de/bk/acx0/059705de/bk_rhde_002536_sample.mp3.
 Digital audiobook in aax.

 ´´Morphine,´´ writes Richard J. Miller, ´´is the most significant chemical substance mankind has ever encountered.´´ So ancient that remains of poppies have been found in Neolithic tombs, it is the most effective drug ever discovered for treating pain. ´´Whatever advances are made in medicine,´´ Miller adds, ´´nothing could really be more important than that.´´ And yet, when it comes to mind-altering substances, morphine is only a cc or two in a vast river that flows through human civilization, ranging from LSD to a morning cup of tea.
 In Drugged, Miller takes listeners on an eye-opening tour of psychotropic drugs, describing the various kinds, how they were discovered and developed, and how they have played multiple roles in virtually every culture.
 The vast scope of chemicals that cross the blood-brain barrier boggle the very brain they reach: cannabis and cocaine, antipsychotics and antidepressants, alcohol, amphetamines, and Ecstasy - and much more.
 Literate and wide-ranging, Miller weaves together science and history, telling the story of the undercover theft of 20,000 tea plants from China by a British spy, for example; the European discovery of coffee and chocolate; and how James Wolfgang von Goethe, the famous man of letters, first isolated the alkaloid we now know as caffeine.
 Miller explains what scientists know - and don´t - about the impact of each drug on the brain, down to the details of neurotransmitters and their receptors.
 He clarifies the differences between morphine and heroin, mescaline and LSD, and other similar substances.
 Drugged brims with surprises, revealing the fact that antidepressant drugs evolved from the rocket fuel that shot V2 rockets into London during World War II, highlighting the role of hallucinogens in the history of religion, and asking whether Prozac can help depressed cats.
 Entertaining and authoritative, Drugged is a truly fascinating book.
 1. Language: English.
 Narrator: Roger Clark.
 Audio sample: http://samples.audible.de/bk/adbl/017967de/bk_rhde_002536_sample.mp3.
 Digital audiobook in aax.